thomashoullier/cl-drone-example/README.md

   your repository.

 ### Used in the CI setup
-There are many moving pieces which must work together.
-You can simply run `cl-drone-example` without worrying about every piece, but this is what we are using:

 * [rove](https://github.com/fukamachi/rove): Test library for Common Lisp.
   Generates the test coverage report, which is a feature only working for SBCL.